FEATURED

 One of my roommates, David, appeared behind me.
 He glanced at the scene, his face tightening with concern.
 He leaned in and whispered, “If she’s on that kind of medication, she could die.”

-The haze lifted.
-Suddenly, the party felt miles away.
-The girl on the floor wasn’t just some random drunk chick.
-She was fragile, teetering on the edge of something I didn’t fully understand.
+The haze lifted, and suddenly the party felt miles away.
+The girl on the floor wasn’t some random drunk chick; she was fragile, teetering on the edge of something I didn’t fully understand.

 “Should we call someone?”
 I said, my voice sharper than I intended.